 Surrendering your driving licence

-If you are advised by your doctor not to drive, you can surrender your driving licence to the Driver & Vehicle Agency (DVA).
+If you are advised by your doctor not to drive, you can surrender your driving licence to the Driver and Vehicle Agency (DVA).
 Surrendering your licence has advantages in the event that you return to driving in the future.

 Should DVA have to make medical enquiries into your fitness to drive and you can't meet the required standards, your licence will be revoked.
 In this event, you will need to wait until all medical enquiries are complete and your licence issued before getting behind the wheel.